03 Dec Is CBD addictive?

 What are the potential effects of CBD?

-We’ve looked at some of the effects of THC, but what about CBD?
+We’ve looked at some of the effects of THC, but how does CBD make you feel?
 While research on CBD is still in the early stages, some preliminary studies suggest that this non-intoxicating cannabinoid may have a wide range of therapeutic effects.

 CBD and pain